 Men and women are fed through work: by work they are “anointed with dignity”.
 For this reason, the entire social pact is built around work.
 This is the core of the problem, because when you do not work or you work badly, you work little or you work too much, it is democracy that enters into crisis, and the entire social pact.

 Make no mistake, he showed awareness as to what technology might bring in terms of working conditions and had no regrets about it.
-However, he extracted conclusions from this premise that question the universal basic income approach—typical of technological visionaries:
+However, he extracted conclusions from this premise that question the universal basic income approach typical of technological visionaries:

 It is therefore necessary to look without fear, but with responsibility, at the technological transformations of the economy and life, and not to be resigned to the ideology that is gaining ground everywhere, that imagines a world where only half or maybe two-thirds of the workers will work and the others will be maintained by social subsidies.
 It must be clear that the real goal to reach is not that of “income for all” but rather “work for all”.
 Because without work, without work for all, there will be no dignity for all.

 The crucial issue again is the question about the nature of work, its essence.
-As the Pope affirms,
+As the Pope affirms:

 The work of today and that of tomorrow will be different, perhaps very different – we think of the industrial revolution, there was a change; here too there will be a revolution – it will be different from yesterday’s work, but it will have to be work, not pension, not retirement: work.

-It seems there is something specific in work as a source of meaning and dignity, which is different from a merely instrumental way of making a living, or at the other extreme, as a way to express individuality.
+It seems there is something specific to work as a source of meaning and dignity, which is different from a merely instrumental way of making a living, or at the other extreme, as a way to express individuality.